-The top pizza joints in Toronto rarely fail to deliver a good slice, no matter where you are.
-Pop by an of these pizza pie shops for your favourite triangle-shaped food in the whole world.
+Pizza joints in Toronto rarely fail to deliver a good slice, no matter where you are.
+Pop by any of these pizza pie shops for your favourite triangle-shaped food in the whole world.

 Here are my picks for the top pizza in Toronto by neighbourhood.

 Papa Ceo has been serving hungry and sleep-deprived U of T students with their massive slices, topped with generous portions of meat, cheese, and the occasional veggies for low prices.

 Maker Pizza is not only one of the best pizza places in this area, it's one of the best in the city.
 They're known for their curly pepperoni cups, stretchy cheese pulls and sauce dollops.

 Three-day aged dough makes up the crusts at Village Pizza.
 Buy two of their artisanal slices and get a pop for free.

 Pick your favourite pie out of nine signature options at Salt & Tobacco, where thin crust pizzas are served up in a beautifully designed, laid back shop.

 Big Trouble is no typical pizza joint: their fluffy crusts are topped with innovative ingredients like jam, butter, chili jelly and truffle-infused ricotta.

 Looking for pizza late at night in this bar-packed neighbourhood?
 Head to Express Pizza for greasy slices.